 Like all great albums, every piece just sits in exactly the right place, each song builds on the last and by the end you couldn't imagine changing anything about it at all.
 Eerily familiar but totally now, Alight of Night is a brilliantly haunting slice of rock primitivism.

-LP now repressed on blood red vinyl in a machine-printed jacket.
+LP now repressed on black vinyl in a machine-printed jacket.

 see also » Shake The Shackles 7" single

 see also » Love Is A Wave 7" single

 see also » In Love With Oblivion LP/CD